xmhd/xor-overlay/README.md

 * ZFS supported as a first class citizen.
 * Sane defaults for desktop/workstation users.
 * Link-time-optimization support.
-* TODO: Clang/LLVM as a system compiler support.

 ### TODO: ###